MyCheckout hosted payment pages

 After creating a new variant, the default status is deactivated.
 You can activate the variant by clicking the 'Actions' link and choose activate in the dropdown.

-On your variant you do see:
+On your variant you can see:

 - The name of the variant which you gave it upon creation